Large Language Models Are Still Misled by Simple Bias Ensembles: Preliminary

-For other types of biases such as lexical overlap, we also conducted similar experiments to investigate their polarities.
-Eventually, the types of biases that still exist in ChatGPT-4o-latest, as well as their polarities, are shown in Table~\ref{tab:biases}.
-To ensure the consistency of polarities for selected bias features, we choose the bias features `hypothesis shorter', `high lexical overlap', `high semantic similarity', `speculative word exists', and `male with male-biased occupations' to construct our multi-bias benchmark.
-More details about the experiments for other biases can be seen in Appendix~\ref{sec:polarity}.
+From the table, we can find that GPT-5.1 still suffer from these two biases, and it tends to predict `entailment' and `neutral' for bias features `high semantic similarity' and `low semantic similarity', respectively.
+As a result, the polarity of the bias feature `high semantic similarity' is `entailment' (and `neutral' for the bias feature `low semantic similarity').
+For the other bias features, we also conducted similar experiments (which can be found in Appendix~\ref{sec:polarity}).
+Eventually, the bias features that still exist in GPT-5.1, as well as their polarities, are shown in Table~\ref{tab:biases}.
+To ensure the consistency of polarities for selected bias features, we choose the bias features `hypothesis shorter' \cite{dasgupta2018evaluating}, `high lexical overlap', `high semantic similarity', `speculative word exists' \cite{sun2024causal}, and `male with male-biased occupations' \cite{anantaprayoon2024evaluating} to construct our multi-bias benchmark (Subsequent experiments reveal that the ensemble of five simple biases is sufficient to demonstrate the poor performance of LLMs on multi-bias ensemble scenarios).
+Moreover, to investigate scenarios where different bias features do not share the same polarity, we choose the bias features `high semantic similarity' and `low lexical overlap' to construct datasets for exploration.